 - 1. The state of Missouri requires all students to have completed a course in which the Federal and State Constitution are part of the course material. - 2.
-For a student to be classified as a sophomore, he or she must have earned at least 7.0 credits by the beginning of the school term; to be classified as a junior, he or she must have earned at least 14.0 credits by that time; to be classified as a senior, he or she must have earned at least 21.0 credits and have all failed credits made up by that time. - 3.
+At least one English class is required each semester. - 3.
+Only one Study Hall can be taken per semester. - 4.
+A maximum of two Physical Education courses can be taken in one semester. - 5.
+For a student to be classified as a sophomore, he or she must have earned at least 7.0 credits by the beginning of the school term; to be classified as a junior, he or she must have earned at least 14.0 credits by that time; to be classified as a senior, he or she must have earned at least 21.0 credits and have all failed credits made up by that time. - 6.
 Most courses grant credit by the semester.
-It should be noted that any two F's in a course during a semester (quarter and/or exam) would ordinarily result in a semester failure. - 4.
+It should be noted that any two F's in a course during a semester (quarter and/or exam) would ordinarily result in a semester failure. - 7.
 In a few skill/progressive courses such as math, chemistry, accounting, and world language, a student may make up a first semester failure by earning a satisfactorily high grade for the second semester.